 As you’re beginning to realize, all sugar is not the same.
 To show you what we mean, let’s discuss where granulated sugar comes from, which is the sweet stuff you normally add to your coffee.
 Then we’ll compare it to powdered sugar.

-Referred to as table sugar, white sugar, and regular sugar, granulated sugar is what most people put in their grocery carts when they’re shopping for sugar.
+Referred to as table sugar, white sugar, and regular sugar, granulated sugar, or cane sugar is what most people put in their grocery carts when they’re shopping for sugar.

 Raw sugar starts off with high quantities of molasses, which tints the sugar brown.
 When it’s refined, the molasses and brown hue both disappear completely.
 This sometimes involves bleaching the sugar until it’s white.

 Granulated sugar doesn’t stick to itself, which is why it’s a popular form of sugar for sweetening beverages and for baking.
 When used in coffee, you just sprinkle in as much granulated sugar as you want, stir it with your coffee spoon, and the sugar should dissolve.

 Powdered sugar has some nicknames too, including confection’s sugar and icing sugar.
 This type of sugar starts off granulated, then it’s grounded.
 Since the ground sugar can stick, food manufacturers will add cornstarch.
 Powdered sugar will be snowy white as well, attesting to its humble beginnings as granulated sugar.

 Like that form of sugar, powdered sugar has a role in baking.
 You wouldn’t use it to make cakes and cookies though.
 Rather, it comes in handy for producing glazes and frostings.
 The fine, dust-like sugar that coats some donuts is powdered, not granulated sugar.